hauntsaninja/ouimeaux/README.md

 * REST API to obtain information and perform actions on devices
 * Simple responsive Web app provides device control on mobile
 * Python API to interact with device at a low level

-## About this fork

-The original repository can be found here: https://github.com/iancmcc/ouimeaux

-It doesn't appear to be maintained and it doesn't work with modern Python packages.

-It has been forked here so that I can include my modifications to `requirements.txt` as well as document how to use it.

 ## Installation